TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

 Transcrypt's unit mechanism and creating native JavaScript component frameworks
 -------------------------------------------------------------------------------

 It is possible to create native JavaScript component frameworks using Transcrypt.
 Components can be freely mixed on a page without requiring recompilation.
 A developer doesn't need Transcrypt or any knowledge of it to use such a framework.
 Each page has one unit that contains the Transcrypt runtime and, if needed, any central facilities.
 It is compiled with the *-u .run* switch.
 In addition each page can hold as many separate components as needed.
 Compile these with the *-u .com* switch.
 A loader is generated, accepting a list of components.
-By varying this list, each page can have it's own subset of components, without the need to recompile.
+By varying this list, each page can have its own subset of components, without the need to recompile.
 The generated JavaScript code for components can be very small, typically a few hundred bytes.
 The runtime and central facilities are included in the page only once.

 Note that the concepts of a unit and a module are orthogonal.
 All units of a framework share the same namespace.
 Modules, on the other hand, constitute a distinct namespace.
 An example of using a combination of units and modules is the following: